axonivy/docker-samples/ivy-tracing-jaeger/README.md

 ## Trace context propagation

 To aggregate the different traces from the different system a unique trace id is generated at the Reverse Proxy.
-This trace id is then propagated with a special Jaeger specific HTTP header (`uber-trace-id`) from the Reverse Proxy to every other involved system (e.g., Axon Ivy Engine, Tomcat, etc.)
+This trace id is then propagated with W3C Trace Context HTTP headers (`traceparent` and `tracestate`) from the Reverse Proxy to every other involved system (e.g., Axon Ivy Engine, Tomcat, etc.).

 ## W3C standard trace context propagation